hashicorp/terraform-website/content/source/docs/enterprise-beta/registry/publish.html.md

 3. Click the "Delete Module 🗑" button.
 4. Select the desired action from the drop-down and confirm with the "Delete" button.
     - "Delete only this module version" affects the version of the module you were viewing when you clicked delete.
     - The other two options are only different if you have modules with the same name but different providers.
-(For example, if you publish repositories named `terraform-aws-appserver` and `terraform-azure-appserver`, the registry treats them as alternate providers of the same `appserver` module.)
-If you use multi-provider modules, the "Delete all providers and versions for this module" option will delete multiple modules.
+(For example, if you have module repos named `terraform-aws-appserver` and `terraform-azure-appserver`, the registry treats them as alternate providers of the same `appserver` module.)
+If you use multi-provider modules like this, the "Delete all providers and versions for this module" option can delete multiple modules.

 ~> **Note:** If a deletion would leave a module with no versions, the module will be automatically deleted.